radosz99/tennis-ball-detector/README.md

 	cd ..
 done
 ```
 After executing script above it will be visible directory `all` with 1200 positive images and file `info.lst` which contains information about all images.
-In first column there is filename, in second amount of tennis balls in this photo, in third and fourth x and y coordinates appropriately and in fifth and sixth height and width in pixels:
+In first column there is filename, number before `|` means from which positive sample, image is created.
+In second amount of tennis balls in this photo, in third and fourth x and y coordinates appropriately and in fifth and sixth height and width in pixels:
 ```
+1|0001_0056_0026_0080_0080.jpg 1 56 26 80 80
 ...
 25|0042_0066_0024_0080_0080.jpg 1 66 24 80 80
 25|0043_0065_0040_0056_0056.jpg 1 65 40 56 56
 25|0044_0092_0047_0035_0035.jpg 1 92 47 35 35
 25|0045_0017_0132_0037_0037.jpg 1 17 132 37 37
-...
 ```
 That `info.lst` file is consumed by command below and vector file `positives.vec` will be created:
 ```